glat/MultiLinter/README.md

 #### Some clarifications

-Some GitHub users tryied to stop MultiLinter development placing bad reviews on the VS MarketPlace and bothering me on this repo with questions I do not want to answer, so, to be clear here are some clarifications about that questions:
+Some GitHub users tryied to stop MultiLinter development placing bad reviews on the VS MarketPlace and bothering me on this repo with questions I do not want to answer to, so, to be clear here are some clarifications about that questions:

 1. MultiLinter is **closed source**.
 2. MultiLinter is not related in any way with VisualLinter except because VisualLinter author refused a PR I sent to him and this moved me to write ground up a new linter extension.